manuel-klocek/DBTester/README.md

 ### Ideas
 - spring config
 - persist given, query and want in a mongodb
-- if got != want: what is the difference? show both? show where they differ?
+- if got != want: what is the difference? show both? show where they differ? -D
-- have a rest endpoint to execute a test suite
+- have a rest endpoint to execute a test suite -D
-- build a web UI to show how test cases might be presented
+- build a web UI to show how test cases might be presented -iP
 - postgres test cases
-- OpenAPI description of the API
+- OpenAPI description of the API -D

+#### -D => Done // -iP => in Process

 ### Persistence
 The test cases have to be stored.